FlavScents AInsights Entry for Methional (CAS: 3268-49-3)

 8. Practical Insights for Formulators

-Methional is valued for its ability to impart a realistic cooked potato aroma, making it indispensable in savory flavor formulations.
-It synergizes well with other sulfur-containing compounds and Maillard reaction products.
-Formulators should be cautious of its potent odor, as overuse can lead to an undesirable sulfurous note.
-Methional is often underutilized in fragrance applications, where its unique profile can add depth to gourmand scents.
+Methional is valued for its ability to impart authentic cooked potato and savory notes.
+It synergizes well with other sulfur-containing compounds and umami enhancers.
+Formulators should be cautious of its potency, as overuse can lead to an undesirable sulfurous character.
+It is often under-utilized in complex flavor systems where subtlety is required.

 Citation hooks: FlavScents; industry practice